 Compulsive Sexual Behaviour

-Sex addiction and pornography addiction — often referred to as Hypersexuality Disorder — have yet to be formally recognised as specific conditions.
-Nonetheless patterns of compulsive sexual behaviour causing serious problems and distress to individuals and families are very real.
-It will take time for evidence from research to catch up with the often harmful sexual behaviours reported by patients and observed by clinicians.
+Sex addiction and pornography addiction — often referred to as Hypersexuality Disorder — have yet to be formally recognised as specific conditions by the American Psychiatric Association in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+It may be considered compulsive sexual behavior (CSB) when sexual habits become difficult to control, and are disruptive to you or others.
+The World Health Organization has recommended that compulsive sexual behavior be included in the upcoming eleventh edition of International Classiﬁcation Diseases as an impulse control disorder.
+Nonetheless patterns of compulsive sexual behavior causing serious problems and distress to individuals and families are very real.
+It will take time for evidence from research to catch up with the often harmful sexual behaviors reported by patients and observed by clinicians.
 These patterns and the symptoms they produce appear to align, in many respects, with the diagnostic profile of addiction.

 Emotional urgency and compulsion